ChengluJin/chenglujin.github.io/_publications/2019-tdsc-hatch.md

 title: "Advancing the State-of-the-Art in Hardware Trojans Detection"
 collection: publications
 permalink: /publication/2019-tdsc-hatch
-excerpt: '>Based on our definitional framework of trigger-based deterministic hardware Trojans, we propose the first rigorous algorithm that can detect hardware Trojans in a given hardware Trojan class with a provable false negative rate and a tunable false positive rate.'
+excerpt: '>Based on our earlier work on the definitional framework of trigger-based deterministic hardware Trojans, we propose the first rigorous algorithm that can detect hardware Trojans in a given hardware Trojan class with a provable false negative rate and a tunable false positive rate.'
 date: 2019-01-01
 venue: 'IEEE Transactions on Dependable and Secure Computing (TDSC)'
 citation: 'S. K. Haider, C. Jin, M. Ahmad, D. M. Shila, O. Khan, and M. van Dijk.
-(2019).&quot;Advancing the State-of-the-Art in Hardware Trojans Detection
+(2019). &quot;Advancing the State-of-the-Art in Hardware Trojans Detection
 &quot; <i>IEEE Transactions on Dependable and Secure Computing (TDSC)</i>.'
 ---